Women’s Equality Day: A Celebration of Female Leadership

 As you think about your career, what do you think has helped you become a successful leader?

 I think my varied professional background and high level of empathy have helped me the most.
-I work with my teams like I’d like to treated – with open and honest communication.
-I’ve learned how to both lead and to be led.
+I work with my teams like I’d like to be treated – with open and honest communication.
+I’ve learned how to lead and to be led.
 Empathy and being able to put yourself in others’ shoes is essential.
 I’ve had poor leaders and I’ve had good ones, and I’ve used these experiences to build on positive habits and try to avoid negative pitfalls.
-I’ve always praised and mentored my teams, because without a team who feels supported and cherished, you’ll go nowhere fast.
+I’ve always praised and mentored my teams because without a team who feels supported and cherished, you’ll go nowhere fast.

 Tell us about someone who has inspired you along your journey.

 My parents have truly inspired me throughout my career.
 My hope is that I’m a combination of their greatest qualities: creativity, innovation, kindness, and contribution.
-My father is a pilot, an inventor, and a goldminer.
+My father is a pilot, an inventor, and a gold miner.
 He even invented a machine that collects fine gold!
 My mother shines in a totally different way as an innovative leader in her industry.
-Educated as a nurse, she served at a non-profit organization in the 1980’s as the first sex education teacher in Alaska.
+Educated as a nurse, she served at a non-profit organization in the 1980s as the first sex education teacher in Alaska.
 She created her job, built her own unique curriculum, and compiled all her own materials.
 I learned to be a self-starter and how to create my own future from both of my parents.

 Why do we need more women in leadership roles across industries?

 I think that women may have a different perspective when it comes to various industries.
-I think in general that we tend to think 2, 3, 4+ steps ahead to see the ramifications of how decisions not only affect industry stakeholders, but what the ripple effect is on others.
+I think in general that we tend to think 2, 3, 4+ steps ahead to see the ramifications of how decisions not only affect industry stakeholders but what the ripple effect is on others.
 In my opinion, we’re agile and patient when it comes to complex problems, and we’re willing to collaborate to come up with solutions.

 Dr. Heather Schnieder, Dental Director